-To hasten the process of crafting top decks, lots of players spend real world money on card packs.
-Hence, the truly F2P players who don’t play Hearthstone regularly will feel that they are at a big disadvantage because they can’t afford to craft the good and popular decks.
+To hasten this process, lots of players spend real world money on card packs.
+Hence, the truly F2P players that don’t play Hearthstone regularly will feel that they are at a big disadvantage because they can’t realistically afford to craft the good decks.

-But at the end of the day, don’t ever forget that there are also a number of good budget decks—capable of climbing to high ranks—for F2P players to craft.
+But don’t ever forget that there are a number of good budget decks—capable of climbing to high ranks—for F2P players to craft.
 A simple search on Youtube or Google will give you a bunch of viable budget decks to consider.

-If you are still interested in trying out Hearthstone after reading this, then look forward to my future posts.
-I will explain the basic stuff you need to know and also share tips on how to get better at Hearthstone.
+If you are still interested in trying out Hearthstone, then look forward to my future posts.
+I will explain the basic theories you need to know and share tips on how to get better at Hearthstone.